 Before and After

-If you want to make a new cushion for a chair or bench in your home or one for outside, this post will walk you through it, with a materials list and step by step instructions.
-Let’s get started!
+If you want to learn how to make a chair cushion or how to sew a cushion cover for a bench in your home or one for outside, this post will walk you through it, with a materials list and step by step instructions.
+Let’s go!

-There are different approaches to this project, but I think the best way to start is to determine the size of your cushion and wood base.
+There are different approaches to this project, but I think the best way to start is to measure your cushion if you already have one or determine what the size of your new cushion needs to be to fit your chair or bench base.

-First, decide on the height of the cushion based on the chair or bench measurements, combined with what is available for purchase.
-Readily available cushions typically have heights of 1, 2 and 3 inches.
+If you are purchasing a new foam insert cushion, decide on the height of the cushion based on the chair or bench measurements.
+Combine that with what is available for purchase.
+Readily available cushions typically have heights of 1, 2, and 3 inches.
 Next, gather measurements for the length and width, the cushion footprint.

 For the pattern, any kind of paper or cardboard will work.
 I love the Medical Pattern Paper on Amazon (affiliate link).
 It’s relatively inexpensive and it’s nice and thin, like commercial sewing patterns.
 I used this for my cushion pattern.
 On the other hand, I chose rigid cardboard for the wood base pattern because it was stiff and could lay flat in the base of the chair to fit.
 I taped cardboard pieces together as the cardboard sheets I had were too small.